Sardhendu/Sardhendu.github.io/README.md

     </div>
     <div class="column">
          <p align="justify">
             This project was aimed to detect and extract license plates of vehicles (4-wheelers) given an image.
 The model was trained on manually cropped License plates.
-In addition, Boootstraping methods were used to gather more training images.
-For License plate extraction, a multi-step approach was taken, 1) Using several Image processing techniques all contours (Region of interests) were extracted from the image and 2) Each extracted contours were then classified as License Plates or Non-license Plates. <br><br><i><b>Tech Stack:</b> Python, Scikit-learn, OpenCV</i><br><br>
+In addition, boootstraping methods were used to gather more training images.
+For license plate extraction, a multi-step approach was taken, 1) Using Image processing techniques all contours (Region of interests) were extracted from a given image, and 2) Each extracted contours were then classified as License Plates or Non-license Plates. <br><br><i><b>Tech Stack:</b> Python, Scikit-learn, OpenCV</i><br><br>
          </p>
     </div>
 </div>